How to avoid telephone scams

 Key takeaways

-• You should not trust a caller who knows some of your personal information until you can verify their identity
+• You should not trust a caller who knows some of your personal information until you can verify their identity.

 You should never give out personal or company information to an unsolicited caller, no matter who you think it is.

-Criminals continue to use vishing techniques because they realize that talking quickly and persuasively can catch many people off guard.
+Criminals continue to use vishing techniques because they realize talking quickly and persuasively can catch many people off guard.
 While some of these attempts are easy to detect, others are subtle enough to fool even cautious consumers, especially when the caller makes it seem like urgent action is needed.

 It pays to be aware of the latest vishing scams, but always remember the most important rule: You should never provide personal or company information on an unsolicited call, no matter who you think it is.